zoyaf18/Narratix/README.md

 source venv/bin/activate  # Mac/Linux
 ```

-### LaTeX Not Found Error
-**Error**: `'latex' is not recognized as an internal or external command`

-**Solution**:
-1. Install LaTeX (MiKTeX for Windows, MacTeX for Mac, texlive for Linux)
-2. Restart your terminal/PowerShell after installation
-3. Verify: `latex --version`
-4. If still failing, add LaTeX to your system PATH

-**Temporary Workaround**: The code will fall back to plain text for equations if LaTeX is unavailable, but this is not recommended for math-heavy content.

 ### Ollama Connection Error
 - Ensure Ollama is running: `ollama serve`
 - Check the base URL in `.env`